pentlandedge/s4607/README.md

 ```

 ## Running the regression tests
-The project uses Erlang's eunit test system.
-From the Erlang shell, to run all of the unit tests:
+The project uses Erlang's eunit test system, controlled from rebar.
 ```
-4> eunit:test(all_tests).
+# rebar compile eunit
 ```
+This will rebuild the project including the eunit tests and then execute all of the tests.
 ## Encoding a segment inside a packet structure.
 As an example, consider creating a mission segment, encapsulating it inside a packet, then encoding into Stanag 4607 binary form.
 The first step is to create the mission segment payload.
 ```